MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 1. Select **Done**.
 1. To configure the data sources related to leads, select **Add data source for accounts** and **Add data source for opportunities**.
 Follow the same steps as above to select a table and view for accounts and opportunities.

-##### Select where to store research summaries

-The Sales Agent will optionally store a summary of the research in your CRM so that a seller can view the research directly on the lead record.
-To enable this capability, you must first create a table in the CRM to store the summary, and then create a field on your lead record that will be used to link the lead to the summary.

-**Step 1: Create a table to store Sales Agent research summary**

-1. Create a custom table in your CRM to store the Sales Agent research summmary.
-For example, `SalesAgentResearchSummaries`.
-1. In the summary table, create a field labled `SummaryText`.
-In Salesforce, the type of the field should be *Text Area (Rich)*.
-In Dynamics 365, the type of the filed should be *Multiple Lines of Text*.
-1. Set the permissions on the table and fields to allow your sellers read the content of the records.
-In Salesforce, you must give permission to the Salesforce integration user to read and write to this table.

-**Step 2: Create a field on lead record to reference the summary**

-1. Locate the table in your CRM that represents your leads being researched.
-For example, `Lead`.
-1. Add a field to store the relationship from the lead to the summary table created above.
-For example, `SalesAgentResearchSummaries`.
-In Salesforce, the data type of the field should be a *Lookup Relationship* related to the `SalesAgentResearchSummaries` table created above.
-In Dynamics 365, create a New relationship **Many-to-one** from the **Relationships** tab of the table.
-1. Set the permissions to allow the field be visible and read-only to your sellers.
-In Salesforce, you must give permission to the Salesforce integration user to write this field.

-**Step 3: Enable Sales agent to write summaries back to the CRM**
+#### Enable Sales agent to write summaries back to the CRM

-Once the above steps are complete, you can enable the Sales Agent to write summarized insights into the CRM.
-In the Copilot for Sales admin settings for the Sales Agent:

 1. Expand the **Where should the agent store research insights?** section.
 1. Turn on the toggle for **Store a summary of research in your CRM**.
-1. Select **Choose a CRM table** and follow the steps to the table and field where the insights should be stored.
+1. Select **Choose a CRM table** and follow the steps to select the table and field you created in [Step 2](#step-2-select-where-to-store-research-summaries) where the insights should be stored.
 1. Select the field on the lead table that references the summary.
 1. Select **Next** and then select **Save**.

+### Company profile

+Allows you to enter the company profile details that will be used by the agent to generate insights.
+The company profile is used to provide context about your organization and helps the agent generate more relevant insights.
+Enter the following details:
+- **Company name**: The name of your company.
+- **Company URL**: The URL of your company website.
+- **Company offerings**: A brief description of the products or services your company offers.
+To add more offerings, select **Add** and enter the details.
+    > [!TIP]
+    > The names and descriptions of your offerings will be used by the agent to match leads with potential solutions they may be interested in.

-#### Configure Salesforce permissions for Sales Agent
+## Configure Salesforce permissions for Sales Agent

 > [!NOTE]
-> These steps are only needed for Salesforce CRM integration.
+> These steps in this section are only needed for Salesforce CRM integration.

 The Sales Agent connects to Salesforce using the [server-to-server data connection](connect-agent-datasource.md) which creates and manages permissions for the `Copilot for Sales integration user` user in Salesforce.
 By default, that user is granted permissions to read a subset of data in Salesforce.
 The Sales Agent needs additional permission to access records to fully research each lead.

 As an admin in Salesforce, open the **Setup** page and perform the following steps to give the Sales Agent the necessary permissions:

-##### Give permission to read activities, tasks, and events
+### Give permission to read activities, tasks, and events

 1. Go to **Users** > **Permission Sets**
 1. Create a new permission set named `Sales Agent`.